Amanda Khan, PhD

 San Diego CA

-**Please note, I am not accepting new patients at this time.** I practice deep listening and from a foundation of reverence and dignity.
+*Not accepting new patients at this time.* I practice deep listening and from a foundation of reverence and dignity.
 Sometimes, we can feel stuck or lost in our lives, perhaps struggling with anxiety, depression, relationship difficulties, or even just a sense of deadness.
 Sometimes, there are big issues to grapple with.
 But our experience of breaking open and apart does not have to be just an injury to survive, it can be the ground for something new.
 I work closely with people while they explore their inner and outer worlds, examine ways in which they feel stuck in patterns that are not serving them, in order to ultimately find clarity and move towards greater self-understanding, compassion, and a sense of fulfillment.
 I believe in the power of therapy and psychedelics to help loosen the process of growth & the experience of being present to our own life.
 Therapy can offer a safe relational vessel to explore, uncover, and process how our experiences have impacted us, and ultimately be one of the contexts through which we make meaning, re-conceptualize, and integrate all our experiences and parts into a whole Self.